labhstats/lbhs_graph_tortuosity/README.md

 - viz_sine_space_wrapper.m - A script that produces the example images under "/sine/*.jpg".
 - safeAcos.m - A safe arccosine to correct possible errors.

+### Smoothing
+All "measure_*.m" files has an option to do independent smoothing per axis.
+Through trial and error, we found that DM was made more inaccurate, but it improved the accuracy of both SOAM and SOTM.

 ### What you need to use this software
 1. The software that creates the graphs from skeletons can be found at https://github.com/phi-max/skel2graph3d-matlab.
 2. Matlab2018a (or a newer version).
 3. Either your own 3D images or the synthetic arteries created by the "viz_*_space_wrapper.m" files for multiple sines or helices or "do_*.m" files for a single sine or helix.
+Just change the parameters in the code as seen appropriate.

 ### How to install
 - As with Matlab software solely consisting of ".m" files you just dump it in a path where Matlab checks for ".m" scripts.
 See "pathdef.m".